kobarity/vsce-coconut/README.md

+# Deprecated

+This extension is no longer maintained as all of its features are now included in the official [Sublime Coconut](https://github.com/evhub/sublime-coconut).
+Please install the [Coconut (Official)](https://marketplace.visualstudio.com/items?itemName=evhub.coconut) extension.

 # Coconut language support for Visual Studio Code

 A basic [Coconut language](https://github.com/evhub/coconut) support for [Visual Studio Code](https://code.visualstudio.com/), based on [Sublime Coconut](https://github.com/evhub/sublime-coconut).